pereirarodrigo/pereirarodrigo/README.md

 ## :blue_book: About me

-My name is Rodrigo and I'm a computer scientist from :brazil: Brazil.
+My name is Rodrigo and I'm a cognitive scientist from :brazil: Brazil.

 * :student: I have a B.Sc. in Computer Science degree from the Universidade Cidade de São Paulo (UNICID), a postgraduate degree in Artificial Intelligence and Machine Learning at the Pontifícia Universidade Católica de Minas Gerais (PUC Minas) and I'm currently working towards obtaining a master's degree in Artificial Intelligence at the University of Essex;